President Trump Approves Disaster Declaration for Southeast South Dakota

 The declaration, which includes both individual and public assistance, covers the period of Sept.
 9-Sept.
 26. Preliminary assessments total at least $17 million in requested federal assistance.

 Total individual assistance damage is estimated at more than $8 million.
-Counties included in the request for individual assistance are Brookings, Charles Mix, Davison, Hanson, Hutchinson, Lake, Lincoln, McCook, Minnehaha, Moody, and Yankton.
+Counties included in the request for individual assistance are Brookings, Charles Mix, Davison, Hanson, Hutchinson, Lake, Lincoln, McCook, Minnehaha, Moody, and Yankton, and the Flandreau Santee Indian Reservation and Yankton Indian Reservation.
 FEMA’s Individual Assistance program provides grants to individuals and families for expenses related to home repairs and rental assistance.

 Total public assistance damages are estimated at more than $8.8 million.
-Counties included in the request for public assistance are Aurora, Brookings, Brule, Charles Mix, Davison, Douglas, Gregory, Hanson, Hutchinson, Kingsbury, Lake, McCook, Miner, Minnehaha, Moody, Sanborn, Turner, Union, and Yankton and the Yankton Indian Reservation within Charles Mix County.
+Counties included in the request for public assistance are Aurora, Brookings, Brule, Charles Mix, Davison, Douglas, Gregory, Hanson, Hutchinson, Kingsbury, Lake, McCook, Miner, Minnehaha, Moody, Sanborn, Turner, Union, and Yankton and the Yankton Indian Reservation and Flandreau Santee Indian Reservation.
 FEMA’s Public Assistance program reimburses eligible state and local governments, and some non-profit entities, for damage to publicly owned infrastructure.

 “Families, business owners, farmers and ranchers have all been affected by these severe storms, tornadoes, and floods that damaged homes and public infrastructure,” said Noem.
 “Recovery efforts will take years to complete, but these dollars will be incredibly helpful in that process.”